-Heartland contributes to the South Dakota Retirement System (the Plan), which is a cost-sharing, multiple-employer, public employee retirement system, providing retirement, disability and survivors benefits.
-The Plan is a defined benefit plan covering all full-time employees of Heartland.
-Authority for establishing, administering and amending plan provisions are found in South Dakota Codified Law 3-12.
-In accordance with the provisions of GASB Statement No. 68, Heartland accounts for and reports its participation in the Plan, based on its calculated proportionate share of contributions to the Plan.
-The Plan issues a publicly available financial report that includes financial statements and required supplementary information for the Plan.
-That report may be obtained at http://www.sdrs.sd.gov/publications/ or by writing to the South Dakota Retirement System, P.O.
-Box 1098, Pierre, SD 57501-1098.
+Heartland participates in the South Dakota Retirement System (SDRS or the Plan).
+SDRS is a hybrid defined benefit plan designed with several defined contribution plan type provisions and is administered by SDRS to provide retirement benefits for employees of the State of South Dakota and its political subdivisions.
+The SDRS provides retirement, disability, and survivor benefits.
+Authority for establishing, administering, and amending plan provisions are found in South Dakota Codified Law (SDCL) 3-12.
+The SDRS issues a publicly available financial report that includes financial statements and required supplementary information.
+That report may be obtained at http://sdrs.sd.gov/pulications.aspx or by writing to the SDRS, P.O.
+Box 1098, Pierre, SD 57501-1098 or by calling (605) 773-3731.